Portal hypertensive gastropathy: Signs and symptoms

 Most patients with portal hypertensive gastropathy have either a stable or improving course in the appearance of the gastropathy on endoscopy.
 However, according to retrospective data, roughly one in seven patients with portal hypertensive gastropathy will develop bleeding (either acute or chronic) attributable to the gastropathy.
-Patients with chronic bleeding will usually come to the attention of the medical system because of anemia.
+Patients with chronic bleeding will usually present with anemia.

 The diagnosis of portal hypertensive gastropathy is usually made on endoscopy.
 The usual appearance of portal hypertensive gastropathy on endoscopy is a mosaic-like or reticular pattern in the mucosa.
 Red spots may or may not be present.
 The pattern is usually seen throughout the stomach.
 A similar pattern can be seen with a related condition called gastric antral vascular ectasia (GAVE), or watermelon stomach.
 However, in GAVE, the ectatic blood vessels are more commonly found in the antrum or lower part of the stomach.

 Pathogenesis

 Several studies have found that patients with portal hypertension develop increased blood flow to the stomach.
 The physiological findings that correlate with worsening portal hypertensive gastropathy include an increased portal venous pressure gradient and decreased hepatic blood flow.
 Biopsies of the stomach in patients with portal hypertensive gastropathy show ectatic (or dilated) blood vessels, evidence of bleeding by means of red blood cells in the lamina propria, and edema in the stomach wall.